sslivkoff/polars_evm/README.md

 # Polars EVM

 Utilities for working with EVM data in polars

+Polars EVM adds the `evm` namespace to polars dataframes, lazyframes, series, and expressions.
+This namespace is registered to polars upon import.

+Features
 - binary ↔ hex conversions
 - keccak
 - abi encoding [TODO]